-Turns out, we weren’t the only people to ponder – there is a piece of research by NASA all about it: Interior Landscape Plants for Indoor Air Pollution Abatement was produced in 1989 and provided fodder for our inspiration.
+As it happens, we weren’t the only people to wonder – NASA produced a piece of research all about it: Interior Landscape Plants for Indoor Air Pollution Abatement (1989) fuelled our inspiration.

-For the design, we conceptualised taking an old air-con unit apart and having plants climbing all around it.
-We then looked at plants that live well in the enclosed space of a terrarium and decided to build one and attached components and parts of the deconstructed air-con unit.
-This added drama to the installation.
-Through the combination of ideas, and with reference to the fact that plants thrive under musical vibration, we created ‘Sophia’.
+For the design, we conceptualised deconstructing an air-con unit, and having it overrun by plants.
+By researching plants that live well in the enclosed space of a terrarium, we decided to build one and then attached parts of our dismantled air-con unit.
+Thus, ‘Sophia’ was born with reference to the fact that plants thrive under musical vibration.

 The shape of the terrarium influenced the angular garments we made to accentuate the idea.
 Photographs of the air-con unit terrarium design evolved into a deeply coloured, prism-printed bodysuit.
 Angles, deep greens and the juxtaposition of nature and machine are encapsulated in this collection.